strongloop/node-foreman/README.md

 Node Foreman _always_ starts in the foreground and expects your applications to do the same.
-If your processes exit, Node Foreman will assume an error has ocurred and shut your application down.
+If your processes exit, Node Foreman will assume an error has occurred and shut your application down.

 Instead of daemonizing, you should use `nf export` to ready your application for production.